A device-independent protocol for XOR oblivious transfer: On the security of Protocol and Protocol

 \subsubsection{Trusted state, cheating Alice}

-Suppose Bob performs the measurement corresponding to input $b$ on his half of the state, receiving an outcome which he sends to Alice by encoding it in the computational basis of a register $\calY$.
-Since the initial state is trusted, the state Alice then holds is
+Since the initial state is trusted, this means Alice initially holds the $\calX_0\calX_1$ registers of the state $\ket{\Psi^\ms}$, while Bob performs the measurement corresponding to input $b$ on his registers $\calY_0 \calY_1$, then receives an outcome which he sends to Alice by encoding it in the computational basis of a register $\calYout$.
+The state Alice then holds is

-Alice has to distinguish these states (for the three possible values of $b$), and hence her cheating probability is given by the state discrimination SDP:
+Alice has to distinguish these states (for the three possible values of $b$), and hence her cheating probability is given by the state discrimination SDP from Section~\ref{sect:old-proof}:

 Solving the SDP numerically yields a value of $0.83333$.
-Note that this value is a bit smaller than the case when the state is untrusted, as should be expected.
+This value is a bit smaller than the case when the state is untrusted, as should be expected.

+Again, this bound is tight because the cheating probability is given by exactly the state discrimination task we described.